-In my last post on the subject, I explained what Ayurveda means, what doshas are, and gave you a link to determine what your primary dosha might be (here’s a different one).
+In my last post on the subject, I explained what Ayurveda means, what doshas are, and gave you a link to determine what your primary dosha might be.
 I mentioned some dietary considerations for my type, Vata.

 I want to even things out and give you some dietary consideration for the other two doshas because many of the comments were from people deemed Pitta and Kapha.

 Pittas, typically the mesomorphs or athletically-built people, are fiery.
 In balance, they are achievers and accomplishers.
 Out of balance, they are hyper-critical and hyper-competitive, putting others down and winning for the sake of winning (not just finding a personal best).
 They are prone to heartburn, acne, and other flare-ups.
 To tone down the fire, Pittas should minimize spicy or fried foods, caffeine, alcohol and competitive sports.
 They would do well to embrace instead cooler foods such as milk (ice cream!) grains, vegetables and fully-ripe fruits, and participate in inward-turning activities like Tai Chi or yoga.